REVELATION

 A church with doctrinal problems, for

-instance, gets the image of the two-edged sword in Christ’s mouth, and
+instance, gets the image of the two-edged sword in Christ’s

 a